cis-famu/oer-assignment-group-4-1/Chapter-2.md

     * a function call in C++ is an expression containing the function name followed by the function call operator, ().

 ### cin and get Function
+The variable ```cin``` is used to get user input.
+ * cin is predefined to read data from the program with the extraction operator (>>) The get function is used to read a string or text line it includes the whitespaces.
+ *

 ### cin and ignore Function